 What are the 3 types of hypothesis

-alternate hypothesis = a statement of prediction between the variables, can include a prediction of a direction (one-tailed) or no direction (2 tailed) (alternate to the null)
+alternate experimental hypothesis = sometimes called experimental hypothesis - a statement of prediction that suggests there will be a difference between the 2 variables, can incl a prediction of direction (one-tailed) or no direction (2 tailed)

-null hypothesis = a statement of prediction that suggests there will be no difference or relationship found
+null hypothesis = a statement of prediction that suggests there will be no difference or relationship found between the 2 variables

-correlational = would predict that there will be a relationship/correlation between the two variables (only use for correlational study)
+correlational = a statement of prediction that suggests there will be a relationship/correlation between the two variables (only use for correlational study)

-One-tailed vs two-tailed alternate hypotheses
+One-tailed vs two-tailed alternate experimental hypotheses

 one-tailed = predicts a specific direction of results e.g female participants correctly identify significantly MORE emotions in photographs than males